ibm-cloud-docs/containers/vpc-security-group2.md

 - Each cluster gets their own unique security group which is shared by all the load balancers in the cluster.
 - The name of the security group is `kube-lbaas-<clusterID>` where `<clusterID>` is the ID of your cluster.
 - The rules on this security group are added or deleted dynamically as load balancers are added, removed, or updated.
 Note that SDNLBs do not support attaching security groups.
 - You can add rules to this security group.
-However, some rules might be removed if they are incompatible with the other rules or if they break functionality.(?)
+However, some rules might be removed if they are incompatible with the other rules or if they break functionality.

 | Description | Direction | Protocol | Port or value | Source or destination |